-We want people to love the experience of coming to our towns and villages.
-The centre of Tunbridge Wells requires a complete overhaul.
-We also know that Paddock Wood, Cranbrook and Hawkhurst town centres and many other village centres need investment as they grow and house more residents.
+We want people to enjoy coming to our towns and villages.
+The upper town centre of Tunbridge Wells requires a complete overhaul and a new vision.
+Paddock Wood, Cranbrook and Hawkhurst town centres and many other village centres also require investment and new infrastructure as they grow and house more residents.

-6. Encourage short term lets for pop-up shops and developing a unique retail offer which draws visitors in and encourages residents to spend in their local area.
+- Reduce vacant premises by increasing the number of new independent retailers, encouraging short term lets for pop-up shops and developing retail to draw in visitors and encourage residents to spend in their local area.